david4599/PricehaxBT/README.md

 ### Version 1.1 (18)

 **Features**
-- Red (and yellow?)
-ESLs are supported: https://youtu.be/0PFMIiDluDw
+- Red (yellow not tested) ESLs are supported: https://youtu.be/0PFMIiDluDw
 - Improved Bluetooth transmission reliability: comparison of received checksum and calculated checksum by the dongle
-- Added the possibility to stop current image send
+- Added the possibility to stop sending the current image

 **Fixes**
 - Fixed ST HD150 and ST HD200 definition